🎰 Scam Guide · 2026 · Everywhere

 Advance-Fee Sweepstakes (Check + Wire) — comic illustration

-A sweepstakes notification arrives with a small advance check to cover "taxes" — recipient is told to deposit it and wire most of it back to the "tax processor."
-The advance check is fake; the wire is the actual payload.
-Variant overlaps with our check-fraud guide (Variant #5) and our advance-fee-loan-and-debt-relief guide.
-Same mechanic, sweepstakes-specific framing.
+A sweepstakes notification arrives with a small advance check ($2K-$10K) to cover "taxes" — recipient is told to deposit it and either wire $1.5K-$8K back to the "tax processor" or buy gift cards.
+The advance check is fake (it bounces 2-4 weeks later under Regulation CC's hold expiration); the wire/gift-card transfer is the actual payload, and the victim ends up overdrawn by the full amount.

 — The fourth variant disguises the lottery as a federal grant.
 The premise is the same; only the cover story changes. —